 - adequate supervision is to be provided to children when they are in a vehicle

 - the relevant number of educators is no less than the number prescribed for travel

 - risk assessments should include details of the child's restraint needs

 - risk assessments must be completed every 12 months

 - parents must give authorisation

 - vehicles must remain inaccessible to children

 - use the safest and age/size appropriate:

-- o child restraints
+- child restraints

-- o harness
+- harness

 - accessories.

 - booster cushions must not be used.